 5. Friday, August 10

-Most employees took the second half of the week off, making Thursday, July 5 and Friday, July 6 the two most popular dates to take off this summer.
+Most employees took the second half of the week off, making Thursday, July 5 and Friday, July 6 the two most popular dates to take off last summer.
 Just under 15,000 employees in our database took Thursday off, and over 16,500 were out on Friday.
 Monday, July 2 and Tuesday, July 3 ranked the tenth and eighth most popular time off dates, respectively.

 What’s the secret to success?
 Data showshigh performers take more vacationdays.
 Generous paid time off plansarea great way to encourage employees to take time for themselves and return to work refreshed.
 Offering this flexibility starts with having great company PTO policy in place.
 Download ourBuilding Employee Loyalty with PTOebook for tips on implementing a new policy that inspires employee trust and engagement.